TCM Movies: Relaunch as General Entertainment network (1999-2000)

+Turner Classic Movies (1999-2023)

+On 15 October 1999, Turner Classic Movies launched on Sky Digital and NTL cable platforms.
+The first film to broadcast on the network was the 1946 movie The Big Sleep.
+While Cartoon Network had already transitioned into a pay network, Turner Classic Movies remained free-to-air.
+However it didn't start broadcasting on analogue satellite until after TNT closed, and it continued to share with Cartoon Network, airing in the same four-hour evening slot that TNT has occupied.

+For a time after TNT's closure, Turner Classic Movies continued TNT's weekly strand of WCW programming on Fridays under a separate feed.
+Afterwards, WCW programming moved to Bravo.

+On 30 June 2001, Cartoon Network and Turner Classic Movies ceased operations on analogue satellite as part of Sky's analogue shutdown.

+In January 2004, Turner Classic Movies became encrypted on Sky Digital.

 In 2009, Turner Classic Movies received a graphical makeover and a new logo in an attempt to attract a younger audience.
 With the makeover several new films were added to the channel's catalogue.
 A high definition version of the channel launched on 4 September 2012, at the same time the standard definition version began broadcasting in 16:9 widescreen, whereas Turner Classic Movies 2 continued to be broadcast in 4:3.

-On 2 March 2009, Turner Classic Movies UK sold the Sky EPG slot, when Travel Channel 2 closed.

 A one-hour timeshift, Turner Classic Movies +1, launched on 13 August 2013, replacing Turner Classic Movies 2.

 On 25 July 2019, the HD channel closed on Sky.

 Turner Classic Movies was renamed TCM Movies on 1 August 2019.

+The channel closed on 7 July 2023, and some of the channel's former film programming was moved to sister channel Quest, this ended in January 2025.
+The last movie shown on the channel was Murder Most Foul and the last content shown on the channel before the closedown was a Close Up short dedicated to Arnold Schwarzenegger.